 It's plenty of battery juice to last you almost 4 years before consider changing it, but we highly recommend you to replace the battery every year just to top it off.

-Just becareful with the screw because its very small.
+Just be careful with the screw because its very small.
+When swapping the battery, put it somewhere safe so you don't lose it.

 Even though it's small, it's made tough specifically for small conceal carry handguns.

 The body is made of 7075 T6 forged aluminum, the highest grade material for field grade optic up to date.
-The lens frame is super durable to withstand reasonable amount of physical impact and abuse such as:
+The lens frame has that straight cut and the corners are rounded to withstand reasonable amount of physical impact and divert it away from the glass:

 - Repeated recoil to hold zero